Salix integra ‘Hakuro-nishiki’ Dappled Willow

 General culture information specific to the Salix integra ‘Hakuro-nishiki’ Dappled Willow:

 Delicate catkins, which are a yellowish pendant, appear in early spring, usually April, just before the leaves unfurl.
 Willows tend to leaf out as much as 4 to 6 weeks before most woody plants.
 Foliage is deciduous, emerging pink in spring and maturing to variegated creamy white and green, giving the foliage the dappled appearance.
 The leaves are delicate oblong shaped, up to 4” long.
-Leaves eventually turn yellow in fall and will drop quite late, perhaps October or November.
+The long narrow leaves borne on graceful branches flutter in breezes, showing off the grace of the bush as well as the varied leaf colors.
+The leaves eventually turn yellow in fall and will drop quite late, perhaps October or November.
 Stems turn red in winter, continuing the colorful interest for your landscape or garden.
 Best foliage color is achieved in cooler summer climates north of zone 7, making the dappled willow an ideal choice for northern and midwest gardens.
 Pruning will encourage more colorful foliage, as it results in new growth.
 Pruning may also improve the red branch color for winter, as the newest growth is the reddest.
 In the coldest regions, zones 4 and 5, only the new growth will turn coral red.
-The entire length of the branches will turn coral and red in warmer climates
+The entire length of the branches will turn coral and red in warmer climates.

 Dappled willow trees and shrubs will grow well in full sun, part sun or part shade.
 Best color is produced in full sun.
 But in zones with hotter summers, the dappled willow will not tolerate prolonged heat.
 It is best to plant in part sun or part shade and water weekly where summers are long, hot and dry.
+Afternoon shade will protect your dappled willow from the hottest sun of the day in warm climates.
 Plant your willow in very early spring before the earliest plants have leafed out, or in mid to late autumn when the soil is still warm but the air temperatures have cooled.
 The tender young shoots of a dappled willow seem to be a favorite of rabbits, so you may want to cage in your new plant with chicken wire to prevent nibbling.
 Once the willow is established and growing rapidly a little nibbling won’t be a problem.

 Growth habit of the dappled willow shrub when young is upright, and outward in all directions.
 As the plant matures, branches will arch gracefully.
 It is quite elegant with the drooping branches, delicate looking variegated leaves, and dangling catkins.
 It is almost a shame to shear back the elegant foliage just to produce more colorful growth.
 You may prefer to cut back only several branches to about half or more to maintain the lovely form and still produce new colorful foliage In ideal conditions the mature height of the dappled willow shrub will be about 10 feet.
 Generally, projected growth reaches 4-6 feet in height.
 ‘Hakuro Nishiki’ is a little slow to establish, but then grows quickly at a rate of 12-18’ per year.